Submitting service requests

 Enable single logout to log out completely from RSSO integrated applications

 When multiple applications are integrated with RSSO (For example, Smart IT, BMC Digital Workplace, Mid-Tier etc.), if you log out of Smart IT, the sessions of other applications remain open and the login screen of Smart IT is not displayed.
 The login screen is displayed only if you enable the single logout feature.
 When you submit a BMC Digital Workplace catalog request in Smart IT, in order to log out completely, you need to enable the single logout feature.
-For more information about Single logout, see (RSSO Documentation).
+For more information about Single logout, see Login and logout experience for end users (RSSO Documentation).

 The on-behalf-of definition rules must be set in the Service Request Management, when a logged in user creates a service request for another user and mentions a different user as contact in Smart Recorder.
 User should have the agent or admin permission in catalog to do this in Smart IT.
-For more information on the on-behalf-of definition rules creation, see .
+For more information on the on-behalf-of definition rules creation, see Creating on-behalf-of definition rules .

 Following up on service requests